joshuamegnauth54/joshuamegnauth54.github.io/content/data_python/functions.md

 ```
 First, let's go over the syntax of writing a basic, one line function.

 Python's keyword `def` indicates a function definition (see? **def**inition!).
 The next element is my function's name: `say_hi`.
-Next up is the list of arguments. `say_hi` only takes in one argument, `name`, which is the name we're greeting with `print()`.
+The list of parameters follows the name. `say_hi` only takes in one argument, `name`, which is the name we're greeting with `print()`.

-The colon, `:`, separates the function definition from the indented block of code of the function itself.
+The colon, `:`, separates the function declaration from the indented block of code of the function itself (the definition).
 Calling a function "jumps" to the code within the indented block from wherever the function was called.
-As you can see, the function's code is simply more Python rather than being anything special.
+As you can see, the function's code is simply more Python rather than any special syntax.

-Finally, the argument, `name`, is a variable in scope for the function which means we can use `name` just like any other variable within the indented block.
+Finally, the parameter, `name`, is a variable in scope for the function which means we can use `name` just like any other variable within the indented block.
 The print statement demonstrates this as `name` is used within `print()`.

 Let's work through writing a few more functions because I don't really want to talk about `say_hi` anymore.